Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Numerical results and improved constraints on the Higgs boson self-coupling

-In figure \ref{fig:kappa}, we show different perturbative predictions for the cross section of Higgs boson pair production at the 13 TeV LHC as a function of $\kappa_{\lambda_3}=\kappa_{\lambda_4}=\kappa_{\lambda}$.
-It is obvious that higher-order perturbative corrections dramatically change the function form.
-The current experimental upper limit by the ATLAS (CMS) collaborations on $\kappa_{\lambda}$ is $6.6$ (6.49) based on the theoretical calculations at QCD NNLO in the ggF channel and NNNLO in the VBF channel; see table \ref{tab_kappa}.
-Taking $\delta\sigma^{\kappa_\lambda}_{\rm EW}$ corrections into account and assuming that the QCD and EW corrections are factorizable, the upper limit is narrowed down to 5.4 (5.37).
-These limits are almost the same when keeping $\kappa_{\lambda_4}=1$.
+In Fig. \ref{fig:kappa}, we show different perturbative predictions for the cross sections of both ggF and VBF Higgs boson pair production at the 13 TeV LHC as a function of $\kappa_{\lambda_{\rm 3H}}=\kappa_{\lambda_{\rm 4H}}=\kappa_{\lambda}$.
+It is evident that higher-order perturbative corrections dramatically change the functional form.
+The current experimental upper limit by the ATLAS (CMS) collaboration on $\kappa_{\lambda}$ is $6.6$ (6.49) based on the theoretical predictions at QCD NNLO in the ggF channel and NNNLO in the VBF channel; see Table \ref{tab_kappa}.
+Taking $\delta\sigma^{\kappa_\lambda}_{\rm EW}$ corrections into account and assuming that the QCD and EW corrections are factorizable, the upper limit is narrowed down to 5.5 (5.39).
+These limits are almost the same when keeping $\kappa_{\lambda_{\rm 4H}}=1$.
 If the scale uncertainties are considered \cite{Baglio:2020wgt}, the upper limit spans in the range $(6.5,6.8)$ in the ATLAS result, which would decrease to $(5.4,5.6)$ after including higher power dependence.
-In the CMS result, the upper limit changes from (6.40, 6.67) to (5.31, 5.48).
+In the CMS result, the upper limit changes from (6.40, 6.67) to (5.33, 5.50).
 The lower limits are only modified slightly.

-Lastly, the Higgs boson pair invariant mass distributions in the ggF channel are shown in figure~\ref{sig_kappa_3}.
-The peak position moves from 400 GeV to 260 GeV when $\kappa_{\lambda}$ changes from 1 to 6, which indicates the Higgs bosons tend to be produced with very small velocity in the case of large $\kappa_{\lambda}$ values.
-For $\kappa_{\lambda}=3$, there is a bump around $m_{HH}=450$ GeV.
-These features may help to set optimal cuts in the experimental analysis.
+Lastly, the Higgs boson pair invariant mass $m_{HH}$ distributions are shown in Fig.~\ref{sig_kappa_3}.
+The peak position moves from 400 GeV to 260 GeV when $\kappa_{\lambda}$ varies from 1 to 6, which indicates the Higgs bosons tend to be produced with very small velocity in the case of large $\kappa_{\lambda}$ values.
+This feature could help to set optimal cuts in the experimental analysis to enhance the sensitivity.
 From this figure, we also observe that the $\lambda$ dependent corrections have a great impact on the distributions, especially in the small $m_{HH}$ region, and therefore they should be included in future studies.